Bit-Nation/Pangea-Docs/README.md

 ### Getting Started

 We use PivotalTracker for project management.
 It is essentially a Scrum board similar to Trello.
 It allows us to have better transparency as a team regarding what the status of our work is, and what our near-term roadmap is.
 It's a new tool for most of us, so we're still getting the hang of best practices.
-As of 12/7/2018, our [primary board](https://www.pivotaltracker.com/projects/2204148) is open to the public, in the interest of transparency and collaboration.
+As of 12/7/2018, our [primary board](https://www.pivotaltracker.com/projects/2204148) and our [architecture board](https://www.pivotaltracker.com/projects/2213396) is open to the public, in the interest of transparency and collaboration.

 The best way to get involved in the development process is through joining [Gitter](https://gitter.im/pangea-dev/Lobby) after reading the following documentation.
 You can also get an invitation to the core development team on Slack through speaking with the admins on our Telegram or Gitter chat.